 The Willamette Valley is the place to go for wine tasting.
 The Willamette Valley, is the leading wine region in Oregon.
 Home to more than 500 wineries, you really can’t go wrong with a trip to Oregon’s wine country.
 The Willamette Valley is one of the premier Pinot Noir producing areas in the world!
 The pinot grapes make up 73% of all wine grapes grown in the Willamette Valley.
-With so many choices, its actually really hard to pick the “best” wineries, but these are some of our favorite wineries in the Willamette Valley.
+With so many choices, its actually really hard to pick the “best” wineries, but these are truly some of the best wineries in the Oregon to visit.
 There is a mixture of small, family run wineries, to huge estate vineyards.
 Not only is the wine delicious but the Willamette Valley has some of the best scenery in Oregon, with rolling green hills, and coastal mountain ranges.
-Only an hour from Portland, its a quick day trip or the perfect place for a romantic weekend away.
-We have the list of the top wineries to visit in the Willamette Valley.
+Only an hour from Portland, its can be a quick day trip or the perfect place for a romantic weekend away.
+We have the list of the best Willamette Valley wineries to visit.

 What You'll Find in This Post

-- 1 Wineries to Visit in the Willamette Valley
+- 1 Best Wineries to Visit in the Willamette Valley

 - 2 Where to stay in the Willamette Valley

 - 3 Where to eat in Willamette Valley

 - 4 When is the best time to visit Oregon Wine Country?